No degree without a connection - transition from school to work in NRW (KAoA)

 • Avoid duplicate structures and

-Together, all relevant stakeholders develop a shared understanding of how individual responsibilities interact.
+Together, all relevant stakeholders develop a shared understanding of how individual areas of responsibility interact.
 To this end, the roles of the individual institutions are clarified and agreements are reached.
-Subsequently, interfaces are optimized and further development processes are initiated.
-All parties involved retain their institutional legal responsibilities and accountabilities.
+Subsequently, points of interaction are optimized and further development processes are initiated.
+All participants retain their institutional legal authorities and responsibilities.

-The KAoA Steering Committee provides strategic guidance for the KAoA state initiative in Bochum.
+The KAoA Steering Group provides strategic guidance for the KAoA state initiative in Bochum.
 Its members include:

-This is based on the agreements of the NRW Training Consensus and the Instrument Catalog of the State of North Rhine-Westphalia
+This is based on the agreements of the NRW Training Consensus and the State of North Rhine-Westphalia Instrument Catalog

-The following organizations also provide support in the process of municipal coordination:
+In addition, the following organizations provide support in the process of municipal coordination:

 as well as many other partners in the following three areas: